 "It was indeed dreadfully sad, and she is a huge loss to the country," the queen wrote.
 "But the public reaction to her death, and the service in the Abbey, seem to have united people round the world in a rather inspiring way.
 William and Harry have been so brave and I am very proud of them."
 Referencing prior mail from Smith, she added, "I think your letter was one of the first I opened—emotions are still so mixed up but we have all been through a very bad experience!"

 After the funeral, which was reportedly watched by an estimated 2 billion people around the globe, Charles and his sons sought privacy at Highgrove House, and the Prince of Wales made no appearances for two weeks.

-In the meantime, the natural progression of Charles and Camilla's relationship, then only recently out in the open despite being no secret beforehand, was delayed for months by Diana's death.
+In the meantime, the natural progression of future King Charles III and Queen Camilla's relationship, then only recently out in the open despite being no secret beforehand, was delayed for months by Diana's death.
 Charles admitted a year later, according to Bedell Smith, that, while deeply upset himself, he too was startled by the public outpouring of grief, saying, "I felt an alien in my own country."

 That was one of those famous stiff upper royal lips talking.
 But Charles has always been known as a more demonstrably sensitive sort than either of his parents, and when he returned to the public eye, his response to a well-wisher who told him to "keep [his] chin up" was to say, "That's very kind of you, but I feel like crying."

 As images of him as a doting single father began to emerge in the ensuing months, the public's impression of Charles—so often the villain when it came to his dysfunctional relationship with Diana—steadily became more favorable.